 Your employer may be able to help you save first by putting a percentage of your paycheck into a separate savings account, or your bank may be able to help you by scheduling an automatic transfer each week or month from checking to savings.

-Another way you might follow the frugal people and make saving easier is to open a savings account at a different bank, such as BBVA.
+Another way you might follow the frugal people and make saving easier is to open a savings account at a different bank.

-6. They Work to Make Things Last By Repairing Before Buying
+6. They Work to Make Things Last By Repairing Items

 Frugal people are great at working to make things last as long as they can before they spend the money to replace them.
 As you saw in the story I mentioned earlier, back in the days of the Great Depression that meant placing cardboard inserts in shoes to prolong their use.